• Skip to primary navigation

 Instructions

-• In a small pot, pour your coconut and plant based milk in.
-Add rock sugar or maple syrup.
-Bring to a boil and then let this simmer on low heat for 10-15 minutes until sugar has dissolved, stirring occasionally.
+• In a small pot, add light coconut milk and rock sugar.
+Bring to a boil on medium-high heat and then reduce to low heat and simmer for 5 minutes until sugar has completely dissolved, stirring occasionally.
 Do not cover.
-Set aside and allow this to cool in fridge.
+Transfer this to the freezer to cool down completely.

-• Once the coconut milk has cooled, add in tapioca.
+• Once the coconut milk mixture has cooled, add in cooked sago and diced mango and mix well.
+Garnish with mint and serve chilled!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!